teachingaway/teachingaway.github.io/pages/trademark-basics.md

 Federal trademark registration requires use in "interstate commerce."
 Trademark use that takes place entirely within a state will not support a federal trademark registration.

-The Trademark Act defines “use in commerce” as:

- > The term “use in commerce” means the bona fide use of a mark in the ordinary course of trade, and not made merely to reserve a right in a mark.
+The Trademark Act defines “use in commerce” as the "bona fide use of a mark in the ordinary course of trade, and not made merely to reserve a right in a mark."
 For purposes of this Act, a mark shall be deemed to be in use in commerce--

  > (1) on goods when—